Leased Car Insurance Requirements: What Coverage You Need & Costs

 Insurance Requirements at Lease End and Handling Damage

-As your lease term approaches its conclusion, understanding how insurance coverage works becomes crucial for avoiding unexpected charges.
+As your lease term approaches its end, understanding how insurance coverage works is critical for avoiding unexpected charges.
 You must maintain the full insurance coverage required by your lease agreement until the day you officially return the vehicle and the leasing company accepts it.
-Dropping coverage even a few days early can result in significant penalties and potential lease agreement violations.

 Coverage Requirements Through Return

-Your comprehensive, collision, and liability insurance must remain in effect with the same limits and deductibles required throughout your lease.
-The leasing company remains listed as additional insured and loss payee until they process your vehicle return and release you from the lease contract.
-Some drivers mistakenly reduce coverage once they've selected their next vehicle, but this creates serious financial exposure.
+Your comprehensive, collision, and liability insurance must remain in effect — with the same limits and deductibles required throughout your lease — until the leasing company processes your vehicle return and releases you from the contract.
+Some drivers mistakenly reduce coverage once they've selected their next vehicle, but this creates serious financial and legal exposure.

 Understanding Wear and Tear vs. Accident Damage